 Tag @skinnyms on Instagram or hashtag it #skinnyms

 Salad is good for you, but the dressing is what makes it taste delicious!
 Get more tasty, healthy recipes like this one by subscribing to our newsletter.
-Or, follow us on Instagram to browse our collection in your newsfeed.
+Or, follow us on Instagram and Pinterest to browse our collection in your newsfeed.